Skip to main content

 • SMO 2: International Education Standards

-In El Salvador, universities and the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) have a role in implementing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants, which are established in the Public Accountant Law, Decree No. 828 of 2000, as amended in 2017.
-Individuals wishing to obtain a public accountant or auditor license from the CVPCPA need a bachelor’s degree in accounting, one year of practical experience for a public accountant and two years for auditors, and then, to maintain the license, fulfill annual CPD requirements that are aligned with IES.
+In El Salvador, universities and the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) have responsibility for implementing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants, which are established in the Public Accountant Law, Decree No. 828 of 2000, as amended in 2017.
+Individuals seeking to obtain a public accountant or auditor license from the CVPCPA must hold a bachelor’s degree in accounting and complete one year of practical experience for public accountants or two years for auditors.
+To maintain the license, individuals must fulfill annual CPD requirements, which the Instituto Salvadoreño de Contadores Públicos (ISCP) reports are aligned with the revised International Education Standards (IES).

 Current Status: Sustain